Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

 \subsection{Problem Definition}

-In this work, we introduce a new research task combining Fair Active Learning (FAL) with adversarial robustness, called Fair Robust Active Learning (FRAL).
-The problem aims to reduce the performance inequity as well as the robustness inequality between sensitive groups by gradually querying manual annotations of a small number of samples.

-Specifically, let $x$ and $y$ represent an input sample as well as a target label; $z \in Z$ indicates a sensitive attribute or membership in a group.
-Taking the scenario in Fig. \ref{fig:fig1} as an example, $x$ refers to a face image, $y$ indicates a specific race, and $z$ is an attribute belonging to $Z = \{\textrm{Young}, \textrm{Old}\}$.
+In this work, we introduce Fair Robust Active Learning (FRAL), a novel learning framework to reach equalized standard and robust performance between sensitive groups by actively acquiring limited labeled data.
+Specifically, let $x$ and $y$ represent an input sample and a target label; $z \in Z$ indicates a sensitive attribute or membership in a group.
+Taking the scenario in Fig. \ref{fig:fig1} as an example, $x$ refers to a face image, $y$ is a class in $Y = \{\textrm{Young}, \textrm{Old}\}$, and $z$ is an attribute belonging to $Z = \{\textrm{Male}, \textrm{Female}\}$.
 Assume we have a training set $D$ composed of a small labeled set $D_L = \{(x_i, y_i, z_i)\}_{i=1}^N$ and another unlabeled pool $D_U = \{(x_j, z_j)\}_{j=1}^M$.
-In FRAL, we initially train a robust deep learning model $M_R: x \rightarrow y$ with $D_L$ by adversarial training.
-Then, we iteratively acquire labels of few samples in $D_U$ into training to achieve better fairness.
+In our framework, we first train a robust deep learning model $M_R: x \rightarrow y$ with $D_L$ by adversarial training.
+Then, once we observe performance discrimination in standard or adversarial settings, we select a few samples in $D_U$ with active selection strategies for manual labeling and further training.

-We utilize the minimax fairness rather than predictive disparities between groups as the major evaluation metric for the problem.
-Thus, all FRAL methods are required to achieve fairness by maximizing the performance and robustness of the worst-performing group rather than deliberately degrading that of other dominant groups \cite{diana2021minimax}.
-To elaborate, given a white-box adversarial attack function $\mathcal{A}(x, \epsilon) \rightarrow \tilde{x}$ ($\epsilon$ is a pre-defined maximum perturbation), a testing set $D_{T}$, and a robust deep learning model $M_R$, the fairness evaluation metrics are defined as follows:
+To prevent achieving fairness by deliberately degrading the performance of dominant groups, we utilize the widely-used minimax fairness \cite{diana2021minimax} rather than predictive disparities between groups as the major objective for the problem.
+In other words, all methods are required to achieve fairness by maximizing the standard performance and adversarial robustness of the least favorable group.
+Formally, given a white-box adversarial attack function $\mathcal{A}(x, \epsilon) \rightarrow \tilde{x}$ ($\epsilon$ is a pre-defined maximum perturbation range), a testing set $D_{T}$, and a robust deep learning model $M_R$, the standard fairness $\mathcal{F}_{std}$ and the robust fairness $\mathcal{F}_{rob}$ are defined as the probability of correct predictions in the worst group as follows:

 where $D^z_{T}$ is a subset of $D_{T}$ with the same attribute $z$.